wanghaisheng/responsive-landing-page-starter/content/blog/en/vonage-joins-bots-brasil-conference-2021.md

 ---
 ## Have You Heard of Bots Brasil?

-You might have heard of one of the most significant community-led communities in Latin America about conversational interfaces, artificial intelligence, and bots.
+Since 2016, Bots Brasil has been one of the most significant communities in Latin America for conversational interfaces, artificial intelligence, and bots.

-Bots Brasil started in 2016.
 They have organized events, shared content, and helped professionals and companies in the conversational industry.

 ## Bots Brasil 2021 Conference

-In 2021 they organized their first remote conference about conversational interfaces connecting communities, companies, platforms, and market experts to share experiences and create opportunities for everyone.

-On its fourth conference edition, this year's theme was "bringing conversations together".
-We all had to adapt to a digital transformation due to the pandemic at a global scale, we are still dealing with this situation.
-In response to this challenge, we have seen the rise of new technologies and new media that could bring communications closer to people at scale.
+In 2021, Bots Brasil organized its 4th annual and first remote conference.
+This year's theme was "bringing conversations together".
+As the world has had to adapt to the pandemic, there's been a digital transformation on a global scale.
+The rise of new technologies and new media has brought communications closer to people at scale.

-In this Bots Brasil 2021 Conference, we explored how the conversational market has helped and allowed people and companies to stay close even though they are far away.
+At Bots Brasil 2021 conference, we explored how the conversational market has helped people and companies to stay close even though they are far away.
 We were proud to be a gold sponsor.

 There were eight tracks:

 1. Careers
-2. Success case and learnings
+2. Success Cases and Learnings
 3. Curatorship and Computational Linguistics
 4. Diversity and Inclusion
 5. Artificial Intelligence